peteroupc/numbers-java/api/com.upokecenter.numbers.EInteger.md

 * `int GetSignedBitLength()`<br>
  Finds the minimum number of bits needed to represent this object's value, except for its sign.
+* `EInteger GetSignedBitLengthAsEInteger()`<br>
+ Finds the minimum number of bits needed to represent this object's value, except for its sign, in the form of an arbitrary-precision integer.
 * `static EInteger getTen()`<br>
  Gets the number 10 as an arbitrary-precision integer.
 * `boolean GetUnsignedBit​(int index)`<br>